nmahdi/JunoCore/README.md

 # JunoCore
 An MMORPG Inside Minecraft using the PaperMC API, Citizens API, and NBT API.
-(Also uses some other small APIs and plugins.
+(Also uses some other APIs and plugins.
 More details below)

 # Current Features
 New player stats such as Mana, Elemental Defense, Strength, Crit Chance & Damage, Luck, and Fortune.